rse-ops/tutorial-actions/README.md

 ```

 We currently ask for a GitHub identifier to retrieve metadata about the project.
+Note that for the resources spec, we use [Cloud select](https://converged-computing.github.io/cloud-select/#/) to find a cost effective
+instance, given that the tutorial runner is using a region and cloud that we have prices for.
 The current assumption above is that tutorials are grouped based on similar resource needs using the same container.